Jayesh-paunikar/application/README.md

 ## Constructor Autowiring
 When the [service manager](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ServiceManager.php) [creates](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ManageService.php#L29) a class that either

-* Does not have a service configuration
+* does not have a service configuration
-* No arguments are passed to the [service manager](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ServiceManager.php), or
+* or no arguments are passed to the [create](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ManageService.php#L29) method of the [service manager](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ServiceManager.php),
-* If the arguments passed are <a href="#named-arguments-and-plugins">named</a>,
+* or if the arguments passed are <a href="#named-arguments-and-plugins">named</a>,

 then the [service manager](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ServiceManager.php) will attempt to determine the required dependencies of the class constructor by their type hint.